How to Refinance

 If given the option, homeowners can lock in their new interest rate.
 The new rate will be guaranteed regardless of the moving market for a defined amount of time.
 Hall Financial clients can lock in their interest rates for 30 days.

 - Go Through the Underwriting Process

-Once refinance terms have been agreed on by the homeowner and their Home Loan Advisor, all information will go through an underwriting review.
+Once refinance terms have been agreed on by the homeowner and their Loan Officer, all information will go through an underwriting review.
 Underwriting is an additional verification of the homeowner’s financial information to make sure everything is correct and accurate.
-If there are any discrepancies, the underwriter will notify your Home Loan Advisor who will then reach out to you to fix all issues.
+If there are any discrepancies, the underwriter will notify your Loan Officer who will then reach out to you to fix all issues.

 - Get an Appraisal

 Getting an appraisal done is important especially if homeowners are opting for a cash-out refinance.
 The appraisal examines the interior and exterior of your home to validate its value.
 For cash-out refinance, the home appraisal highlights the amount of equity homeowners may have.

 Once your lender has received the appraisal value and all loan documents are finalized, a notary will be sent to your home with closing documents.
 The notary will confirm your identity and have you sign the documents.